Frequently Asked Questions

 Unity Foundation policies require scholarship checks to be sent directly to the college or university for most scholarships.

-Upon notification of award, recipients will be required to provide verification of their college/university enrollment.
-This information must be received by June 30th.
-Award checks will be processed and distributed mid-July.
-For all awards equaling or greater than $500, the college/university is requested to apply 50% to fall semester and 50% to spring semester.
-If you will be a mid-year graduate, exceptions may be made for the entire award may be applied to fall semester.
+Upon notification of award, recipients will be required to provide verification of their college/university enrollment by stated deadline.
+Award checks will be processed and distributed July 30th.
+For most awards equaling or greater than $500, the college/university is requested to apply 50% to fall semester and 50% to spring semester.
+If you will be a mid-year graduate, exceptions may be made for the entire award to be applied to fall semester.